zako95/landing/src/pages/docs/server/t6/setting-up-a-server.md

 There are plenty of large files that we don't need.
 All `.ipak` files and all sp files can be deleted safely.
 Only files with `mp` and `zm` should be left in this folder.
+In the end your `all` folder should look like this:

 ![img](/images/docs/server/t6/setting-up-a-server/R1XhPI9.png)

 5\.
 Now go back and into the `english` folder.
 We do the same thing as above.
+Your `english` folder should now look like this:

 ![img](/images/docs/server/t6/setting-up-a-server/2mmlW9n.png)